Sarah Biffin: Biography

-In the St. Bartholomew's Fair of 1808, George Douglas, the Earl of Morton wanted to see if Biffen could really paint unaided.
-Once he was convinced, he sponsored her to receive lessons from a Royal Academy of Arts painter, William Craig.
+Biffin attended the St. Bartholomew's Fair of 1808, where she was depicted as a mermaid on the side of a showman's van.
+There George Douglas, the Earl of Morton wanted to see if Biffin could really paint unaided, sitting in multiple sessions and taking the unfinished miniature with him so no one else could change it.
+Once he was convinced, he sponsored her to receive lessons from a Royal Academy of Arts painter, William Craig, and gain favour of George III.
+She would go on to paint for George IV, William IV and Victoria.

+Some time after 1817, Biffin left Duke's apprenticeship, and under the Earl of Morton's sponsorship opened a studio on the Strand, London.
 The Society of Arts awarded her a medal in 1821 for a historical miniature and the Royal Academy accepted her paintings.
-The Royal Family commissioned her to paint miniature portraits of them, as a result of which she became very popular.
-She set up a studio in Bond Street, London.
+She also travelled to Brussels with the Earl of Morton where she received commissions from the royal court there.
 Charles Dickens mentioned her in Nicholas Nickleby, Martin Chuzzlewit, and Little Dorrit, and in "A Plated Article", when describing pottery figures spoiled in the firing process.